-As the accompanying Venn diagram demonstrates, there are three major program areas in the Leadership and Educational Administration Department: K-12 Educational Administration, Higher Education Administration, and Leadership.
+As the accompanying Venn diagram demonstrates, there are three major program areas in the Leadership Department: Educational Leadership, Higher Education Administration, and Leadership.
 All program areas require a one week orientation, usually in July.
 This introduces participants to the values of community, service, integrated life, and human dignity which permeate all departmental programming.
 Leadership has an additional three-day conference, known as the "Roundtable."
-All three program areas have MA, EdS, EdD, and PhD degree options (Educational Administration also offers graduate certificates).
+All three program areas have MA, EdS, EdD, and PhD degree options.
 Tuition is the same for similar degrees across the three programs.
 All three provide strong distancelearning options so that participants do not have to move to campus to complete their graduate education.
-Distance-learning utilizes the excellent Andrews University online resources which allow the delivery of Desire2Learn (D2L) web-based courses, excellent online library resources, and effective technology-enabled communication.
+Distance-learning utilizes the excellent Andrews University online resources which allow the delivery of Moodle web-based courses, excellent online library resources, and effective technology-enabled communication.
 All programs share the same excellent faculty and staff who provide effective distance education and communication.
-All three programs are competency-based, with the K-12 Educational Administration program guided by 9 standards, the Higher Education Administration program guided by 10 outcomes, and the Leadership program focused on at least 15 competencies.
+All three programs are competency-based, with the Educational Leadership program guided by 9 standards, the Higher Education Administration program guided by 10 outcomes, and the Leadership program focused on at least 15 competencies.
 All programs necessitate participants completing and passing a portfolio assessment to demonstrate that they meet standards, outcomes, or competencies.
 All programs also have doctoral options which require an extensive research competency and completion of a dissertation.

 There are also some differences between these three programs.
-The K-12 Educational Administration program is designed around online course work that prepares administrators to serve in educational institutions.
+The Educational Leadership program is designed around online course work that prepares administrators to serve in educational institutions.
 Educational Administration programs cover traditional topics like leadership and vision, curriculum and educational programming, finance, human resources and staff development, facilities, community and public relations, ethics, law and policy, technology, research, and philosophy.
 There is an internship option and mentoring is offered.
-While the department is very eager to help participants transfer credits into their programs, transfer credits to the K-12 Educational Administration program must align with the required standards.
+While the department is very eager to help participants transfer credits into their programs, transfer credits to the Educational Leadership program must align with the required standards.